underscoreio/shapeless-guide/src/pages/nat/index.md

 or the number of terms we have expanded so far in a computation.
-We can represent numbers as values easily enough, but if we want to influence implicit resolution we need to represent them as the type level.
+We can represent numbers as values easily enough, but if we want to influence implicit resolution we need to represent them at the type level.
 This chapter covers the theory behind counting with types, and provides some compelling use cases for type class derivation.